-The objective of the National Oceanic and Atmospheric Administration (NOAA) hurricane research field program is the collection of descriptive data that are required to support analytical and theoretical hurricane studies.
+The objective of the National Oceanic and Atmospheric Administration (NOAA) hurricane research field program is the collection of data that are required to support analytical and theoretical hurricane studies.
 These studies are designed to improve the understanding of the structure and behavior of hurricanes.
 The ultimate purpose is to develop improved methods for hurricane prediction.

-Six major experiments have been planned, by principal investigators at the Hurricane Research Division (HRD)/Atlantic Oceanographic and Meteorological Laboratory (AOML) of NOAA for the 2002 Hurricane Field Program.
-These experiments will be conducted with the NOAA/Aircraft Operations Center (AOC) WP-3D and Gulfstream IV-SP aircraft.
+Two major experiments have been planned by principal investigators at the Hurricane Research Division (HRD) of the Atlantic Oceanographic and Meteorological Laboratory (AOML) of NOAA for the 2003 Hurricane Field Program: Coupled Boundary Layer Air-Sea Transfer and Tropical Cyclone - Midlatitude Interaction experiments.
+In addition five other experiments are listed that might be flown if the opportunity arises.
+These experiments will be conducted with the NOAA/Aircraft Operations Center (AOC) WP-3D N43RF and Gulfstream IV-SP aircraft.
+Simultaneously, NESDIS will be conducting the Ocean Winds experiment with the second WP-3D, N42RF.
+In most cases the two WP-3D will fly coordinated patterns.